bugltd/ComfyLab-Pack/wiki/node reference/format.md

 ### Going further

-For more details and advanced techniques, you can check:
+For more details and complex variations, you can check:

 - [the tutorials of the `Format` nodes](../tutorials/Format/)
 - [a guide with different techniques (padding, ...)](https://pyformat.info/)